mingweishih/mystikos/doc/design/thread-interrupt.md

       - If true, invoke `_handle_interrupt`, which invokes `handle_one_signal` using the stored siginfo.
       - Otherwise, invoke `_handle_one_signal`.
-    - This part can potentially be consolidated with `myst_signal_process`
+    - This part can potentially be consolidated with `myst_signal_process`.

+ - Other considerations
+   - Make the interrupt support as build-time (`MYST_THREAD_INTERRUPT`) or run-time (controlled via a function parameter) options.

 # Implementation